 Now more than ever, we have to teach our children the lessons they’ll need in order to avoid some of the financial disasters that have befallen our generation.

-Are you a parent who hasn’t yet?
-Then it’s time to change that today.
-Here are five steps you can take to do so.
+Are you a parent who hasn't done so yet?
+Then it's time to change that today.
+Here are five steps you can take.

 5 Steps to Making Them Financially Responsible

 1. Don't hide the truth.
 Take responsibility for teaching your kids the financial facts of life.
 Just like it's important to be upfront with them when the family is having financial difficulties, it's important to answer their questions about money honestly.
 Don’t assume that they’ll learn about debt or interest rates at school.
 They should, but very few states require personal finance courses to be taken.

 Don’t assume that they’ll learn about debt or interest rates at school.
 They should, but few states require personal finance courses.